pic

 6.433 μs (101 allocations: 88.38 KiB)

-Scenarios like this lead to unnecessary memory allocations, making them well-suited for pre-allocation of the intermediate result.
-By adopting this strategy, we can reuse the same vector across iterations, effectively bypassing the memory allocations stemming from creating a new vector multiple times.
+Cases like this lead to unnecessary memory allocations, making them strong candidates for pre-allocating intermediate results.
+By adopting this strategy, we can reuse the same vector across iterations, and hence avoid the repeated overhead of creating new vectors.

-To implement it, we need an in-place function that takes the output of the for-loop as one of the arguments.
-This function will eventually be called iteratively, updating its output in each iteration.
-There are two ways to implement this strategy, and we analyze each separately in the following.
+To implement this strategy, we require an in-place function that takes the for-loop's output as one of its arguments.
+This function will eventually be called iteratively, updating its output at each iteration.
+There are two ways to implement this method, and we analyze each separately in the following.

 x = rand(100)